Scholarly Communications at Carnegie Mellon University

-Traditionally the term scholarly communication was narrowly defined as the system for disseminating scholarly work, primarily through journals.
-More recently the definition has been broadened to include the creation, transformation, dissemination and preservation of knowledge.
-It encompasses the entire process by which academics, scholars and researchers share and publish their findings within and beyond the academic community, and the entire gamut of publication types, from traditional journal articles, books and conference papers to sound and video recordings and interactive multimedia.
+In the past, scholarly communications was narrowly defined as the system for disseminating scholarly work, primarily through journals.
+Today, the definition encompasses the systems for creating, registering, evaluating, disseminating, preserving, and reshaping research and scholarship, including intellectual property policies and the entire gamut of publication types, from traditional journal articles, books, and conference papers to blogs, podcasts, webinars, sound and video recordings, and interactive multimedia.

-Scholarly communication is important because it supports those who engage in research and scholarship and thereby supports the advancement of knowledge.
+Scholarly communications is important because it supports those who engage in research and thereby supports the advancement of knowledge.
 There is widespread belief that the traditional system for disseminating scholarship is in crisis.
 Evolving systems present opportunities for research to be shared more broadly and rapidly.